quantori/Quantori-Vertex-AI-Connectors/README.md

 - Fill in the necessary information:
   - Name: Give your connector a meaningful name.
   - Region: Select the same region as your Cloud Run service.
-  - Network: Choose the VPC network that you want to connect to.
+  - Network: Choose the VPC network that you created previously.
-  - IP range: Provide an unused IP range in CIDR notation.
-This range should not overlap with any existing ranges in your VPC.
+  - Subnet: Choose **Custom IP ranges** and specify an IP range that does not overlap with any existing ranges in your VPC network
-  - Click on the "Create" button to create the connector.
+  - Click on the **Create** button to create the connector.

 #### 6. Configure Firewall Rules
 - Go to https://console.cloud.google.com/net-security/firewall-manager
 - Click on "Create Firewall Rule".
 - Specify the name, targets
 - Choose the network that you have created at the 3rd step
-- Set Source filter to IPv4 ranges and set IP address range that you have added in 3rd step in VPC network
+- Set Source filter to IPv4 ranges and set IP address range of VPC Network and Serverless VPC Access Connector
 - Set Protocols and ports to Specified protocols and ports
 - Input TCP Ports: 9870, 9864
 - Click Create
 - Ensure that the creation has been finished successfully

 #### 7. Create the Dataproc Cluster
 - Go to https://console.cloud.google.com/dataproc/clusters